Un-Design: A Strategic Framework for Enterprise Transformation

 Technical debt reduction: Address critical limitations in existing systems that block progress

-This phase creates the space needed for reimagining systems around modern needs.
+Outcome: The space needed for reimagining systems around modern needs.

 Phase 3: Intentional Redesign